jimisaacs/source-vendor-import-map-fix-up/README.md

 }
 ```

-This is the vendor import map that was generated `./vendor/import_map.json`:
+The following is the vendor import map that should have been generated `./vendor/s`:
 ```json
 {
   "imports": {